mpags-cpp/mpags-cipher/README.md

                    Stdout will be used if not supplied

   -k KEY           Use KEY as key for cipher
-                   An empty key is used if not supplied
+                   A null key, i.e. no encryption, is used if not supplied

   --decrypt        Decrypt input text using KEY instead of
                    encrypting